cathalmchale/pandoc_resume/markdown/other-jobs.md

 2005
 :   **Software Developer, The Laptop Company, New Zealand.**

-ASP.NET web forms software development and maintenance of an ecommerce website for schools (public sector).
+ASP.NET web forms software development and maintenance of an ecommerce website for universities and schools.